mvolkmann/MyUnixEnv/notes/11tyNotes.md

    and a site can use any number of layout files.

    `title` is like a variable that can be used in the layout.

+A layout can extend another layout.
+What does this mean?

 ## To add styling